acornjs/acorn/README.md

 - **onToken**: If a function is passed for this option, each found token will be passed in same format as `tokenize()` returns.

+  If array is passed, each found token is pushed to it.

+  Note that you are not allowed to call the parser from the callback—that will corrupt its internal state.

 - **onComment**: If a function is passed for this option, whenever a comment is encountered the function will be called with the following parameters: